SophieDeBenedetto/blog/posts/telemetry_part_two.md

 In our previous post, we added some Telemetry instrumentation to our Phoenix app, Quantum.
 To recap, we established a Telemetry event, `[:phoenix, :request]`, that we attached to a handler module, `Quantum.Telemetry.Metrics`.
 We executed this event from just one controller action--the `new` action of the `UserController`.

-From that controller action, we execute the Telemetry event with a measurement map that includes the duration of the web request, along with the request `conn`:
+From that controller action, we execute the Telemetry event with a measurement map that includes the duration of the web request along with the request `conn`:

 ```elixir
 # lib/quantum_web/controllers/user_controller.ex